Skip to main content

 2. You will be directed to the Render dashboard.
 Before that, you might have to answer a few questions.
 Fill it out this way:

-At the end of this lab, your directory structure should be as follows:
+At the end of this lab, your directory structure for the source code should be as follows:

 ├─ ProjectSourceCode